 welcome to yogajoy, the web page of sarahjoy marsh, certified yoga instructor and yoga therapist. we hope your visit here is interactive and informational. there are four sections to this web page, three of which invite you to participate via reading and responding. the fourth section is sarahjoy’s teaching schedule, which you can view under yoga offerings.

 sarahjoy skillfully guides women in transforming their relationship to their body, food, intimacy, communication, anxiety/depression, and the many nuances of overcoming long-held patterns and personal belief systems that may have once served, but now cause more suffering than relief. visit the women section to read about sarahjoy’s work and offerings supporting women.

-sarahjoy founded DAYA Foundation in portland, oregon, as a place of homecoming for the community.
-DAYA Foundation hosts sarahjoy’s classes as well as offering weekly classes, yoga workshops, yoga therapy teacher training program, and community outreach programs. there are also monthly dharma study groups, the recordings of which are available online. sarahjoy’s written material is also shared here for you to read and to respond to.
+sarahjoy founded the DAYA Foundation in portland, oregon, as a place of homecoming for the community.
+DAYA Foundation hosts sarahjoy’s classes as well as offering weekly classes, yoga workshops, yoga therapy teacher training program, and community outreach programs. there are also monthly dharma life skills classes, with audio and video archives available online. sarahjoy’s written material is also shared here for you to read and to respond to.

 the DAYA Foundation supports humans to develop, recover, evolve, and transform. it provides education and therapeutic interventions to encourage psychological and physical integration and well-being. you can read about the DAYA Foundation mission, the work it does, and how it came to be founded here.